StoneyJackson/git-board-game/README.md

 - Sticky notes
   - Scale: the small skinny ones (TODO: link)
   - Writable (i.e., not the glossy ones)
+- Tokens (almost anything will do; pennies, checkers, pebbles, etc.)

 ## `git init`
 The command `git init` is used to set up local repository.